Accelerating Iterative SpMV for Discrete Logarithm Problem Using GPUs: Sparse Matrix Storage Formats

-To parallelize the product for the CSR format, a simple way is to assign one thread for each row (\textit{scalar} approach) (cf. Listing~\ref{csr scalar}).
-Temporary results are stored in registers and the final result is written to global memory.
-For simplicity, the RNS AddMul is denoted in the running sum by the operators ``*'', ``+'' and ``\%''. \texttt{BLOCK\_SIZE}, \texttt{blockIdx.x} and \texttt{threadIdx.x} refer to the number of threads in the block, the block index and the thread index within the block, respectively.
+To parallelize the product for the CSR format, a simple way is to assign each row to a single thread (\textit{scalar} approach).
+For each non-zero coefficient, the thread performs a read from \textit{global memory}, an \texttt{addmul} and a write in \textit{registers}.
+Final result is written to \textit{global memory}.